For additional performing arts programs, see the Henrico Theatre page.

 Want to learn America’s official dance form with a fun group of folks?
 The Henrico Division of Recreation and Parks sponsors many square and round dance clubs.
 A free brochure with program dates, times, and locations is available by calling Amy Perdue at 501-5859.

 Henrico Community Band This is an all-volunteer concert band that performs at various public and private events throughout the year.
-Rehearsals held on Thursday evenings from 7:30-9:30 pm at Tuckahoe Middle School.
+Rehearsals held on Thursday evenings from 7:30-9:30 pm at Lakeside Baptist Church, 7401 Woodman Road.
 Information: Amy Perdue, 501-5138.
 Band website.

 Henrico Concert Band